 Embossed Rolling Pin Biscuit Recipe

 This is the best Embossed Rolling Pin Biscuit Recipe.
 This easy to follow recipe produces a dough which holds the pattern while cooking and tastes good too.
+It is an easy cookie dough recipe which is also perfect for using with a patterned rolling pin and with a cookie cutter too.

 Although I’ve used this recipe for Christmas biscuits you can easily turn this into a non Christmassy recipe by leaving out the spices and keeping it vanilla only.